 If, on the other hand, it takes a negative turn, that may also have a ripple effect on your ROI.

-Paying attention to this information with social listening makes for more in-depth analysis that helps you boost the accuracy of your projections, which is essential for planning ahead.
+Paying attention to this information with social listening makes for a more in-depth analysis that helps you boost the accuracy of your projections, which is essential for planning ahead.

-5. Manage Crises Early
+5. Manage crises early

 While your followers may wait a while before starting a conversation to alert you, chances are they’ll be talking about it somewhere on the web.